-In section 2 of the paper we consider the creative destruction models discussed above and develop a range of hypotheses we wish to explore empirically.
-Calculations of the gross job flows and a comparison of the size of these flows in the Australian labour market with respect to studies for other countries are discussed in section 3.
+In section 2 of this paper, calculations of the gross job flows and a comparison of the size of these flows in the Australian labour market with respect to studies for other countries are discussed.
+We consider the creative destruction model discussed above and develop a range of hypotheses we wish to explore empirically in section 3 (extended workings for this section are provided in an Appendix available from the authors).
 The predictions of the model using our calculations of job reallocation rates and average job tenure are investigated in section 4 of the paper.
 Conclusions and suggestions for further work are presented in the fifth, and final, section of the paper.